DoD Civilians Asked for ‘Five Bullets’; OPM Delays FEVS

 According to OPM, the survey will now include a question about poor performers that was removed by the Biden administration: “In my work unit, steps are taken to deal with a poor performer who cannot or will not improve.”

-13 DEIA questions will be removed from the survey which were added in 2022, according to OPM’s memo.
+Thirteen DEIA questions will be removed from the survey which were added in 2022, according to OPM’s memo.

 The memo did not specify when the FEVS survey would kick off this year.